oetiker/znapzend/README.md

 Configuration
 -------------

 Use the [znapzendzetup](doc/znapzendzetup.pod) program to define your backup settings.
+For remote backup, znapzend uses ssh.
+Make sure to configure password free login for ssh to the backup target host.

 Running
 -------